arimgibson/Deadname-Remover/README.md

  - To compile the project type `npm run debug` for debug, and `npm run production` for production-ready files
  - The building process will collate a formatted use-able plugin structure into the dist/-folder
  - From this folder it can be side-loaded into Firefox or Chromium-based browsers

+# Settings
+## Stealth Mode
+Changes the extension icon to a hollow red circle.
+Useful if you don't want someone to see the pride flag.

+## Add Highlight
+Highlights your name on the page if it was replaced.
+Useful for identifying when the app incorrectly mistakes someone else with you.